• Recipe Index

 Steps for mixing the ice cream.

-• Start off by putting the eggs, egg yolks, sugar and vanilla essence (if using) into the heat-proof mixing bowl.
+• Start by putting the eggs, egg yolks, sugar and vanilla essence (if using) into the heat-proof mixing bowl.
 Beat with a hand mixer until the sugar is completely dissolved.

 • Pour water into the saucepan and bring the water to a simmer.
-Place the bowl of beaten egg and sugar onto the saucepan and continue whisking over the hot water for 3 minutes to allow the eggs time to cook.
+Place the bowl of beaten egg and sugar onto the saucepan and continue whisking over the hot water for 3 minutes to allow the eggs to cook.
 The mixture should approximately double in volume.

 • Do not stop whisking while the eggs are over the hot water - you don't want the eggs to separate and turn into scrambled eggs.